Ever since I started to watch Gram Stephan Youtube channel. I kept my eye on the idea of buying my first rental property ever.

-Buying agreement seemed OK for it being a first draft, but I again missed a lot of terms protecting me from one side misconduct.
+Buying agreement seemed OK for it being the first draft.
+But I again missed a lot of terms protecting me from one side’s misconduct.
 But there was no time to think about it yet.

 Pushing my luck too far

 A minute later she called me on the phone and blurted out what is going on.
-That she arranged a time with seller and he will come at agreed time.
+That she arranged time with the seller and he will come at the agreed time.

-That got me confused, I politely responded, that in no circumstance I said it loud, that I will come to sign a reservation agreement.
+That got me confused.
+I politely responded, that in no circumstance.
+I said it aloud, that I will come to sign a reservation agreement.

 I agreed.
 But the lawyer never called.
-The next day I got an email wishing me good luck, that I can still use agency’s financing services, If I choose not to deal with agency itself.
+The next day I got an email wishing me good luck.
+That I can still use the agency’s financing services If I choose not to deal with the agency itself.

-I replied, that I will gladly use their financing, if we have a deal.
-She then announced, that apartment is not longer free on the market and that she signed a reservation contract with another buyer.
+I replied, that I will gladly use their financing if we have a deal.
+She then announced, that the apartment is no longer free on the market.
+And that she signed a reservation contract with another buyer.